This week, Kenya has their elections. Much respect for Kenyans who faced long line-ups to cast their vote:

 Despite reports in the international mainstream media, people of different tribes, of course, make friends, work and live together in peace.
 (Just as Catholics and Protestants do in Northern Ireland, despite reports).
 No one wants violence.
 People want shops to open, they want to feed their families.
 Like the vast majority of people, Kenyans just want a functioning democracy, so they can live.

-A friend in Kenya once told me:
+A friend in Kenya says,

 You do not know what peace is, until you do not have it.

-No matter the results of this election, I’m thinking about my students:
+And no matter the results of this election, I’m thinking about my students:

 …and praying for peace, justice (and some soda) for them.